The Global FlyFisher

 - They're fun to be around - especially for kids, but also for grown-ups

-- They give meat - if not plenty then good meat
+- They give meat - depending on the race, both plenty then good meat

 - You get some good feathers for your tying